 Academic Forgiveness will not be applicable when reviewing academic progress for financial aid eligibility.
-This includes overall GPA and SAP requirements.

 Students under academic suspension are not eligible to receive financial aid and are not eligible to appeal until they have been reinstated to the University.
 Reinstatement to the University does not guarantee financial aid eligibility or appeal approval.

-Automatic Termination of Aid Eligibility
+Automatic Suspension of Aid Eligibility

-- Incomplete appeals will not be reviewed.
+- Incomplete appeals, or appeals submitted after the semester's deadline, will not be reviewed.